-The best web hosts for Canadian websites are globally fast, feature-rich, and offer excellent support for all your website needs.
-With worry-free performance and privacy protection, your website will be well prepared from the get-go.
+The best web hosts and WordPress hosts for Canadian websites are globally fast, feature-rich, and offer excellent support for all your website needs.
+Offering worry-free performance and privacy protection, your website will have its best foot forward!

-Our #1 web host for Canada goes to Hostinger – with blazing fast speeds in Canada and quality perks at affordable prices.
+Our #1 web host and WordPress host for Canada goes to Hostinger – with blazing fast speeds in Canada and quality features at affordable prices.

-We want to make sure the best web hosting for Canada is fast and reliable, no matter where you’re based.
-So, we’ve handpicked the top 5 web hosts out of the 40+ brands we tested – each with an average global response time of less than 180 ms and 99.9% uptime, at a value price!
+We want to make sure the best web hosting for Canada is fast and reliable, no matter where your audience is based.
+So, we’ve handpicked the top 5 web hosts out of the 40+ brands we tested – each with an average global response time of less than 180 ms!
+Here they are.